fredrikekelund/grav-plugin-resize-images/README.md

 ## CLI

-I'm aiming to add support for CLI commands to this plugin as well, to make it easy to generate responsive image alternatives for already uploaded images as well.
+I'm aiming to add support for CLI commands to this plugin as well, to make it easy to generate responsive image alternatives for already uploaded images.